salesforcecli/plugin-packaging/messages/package_version_displaydependencies.md

 # flags.edge-direction.description

 A root-first graph declares the root as the package that must be installed last.
 A root-last graph is the reverse order of root-first.
 If you specify "--edge-direction root-last", the graph displays the packages in the order they must be installed.
 The root starts with the farthest leaf of the package dependencies and ends with the base package, which must be installed last.

+# flags.installation-key.summary

+Installation key for a key-protected package version (starts with 04t).

 # flags.verbose.summary